boothe0/CS386GodotProject/deliverables/deliverable2.md

 - Content creators that cover roguelikes
    - Content creators play and review our game to generate traction.

-Grading criteria (1 point): The stakeholders can’t be too generic or specific.
-The list should reflect what was described in Section 1.

 ## 3. Functional requirements (features)

-Make a numbered list of requirements for your software.
-Just self-explanatory titles are enough at this point.
-Remember that requirements should deliver the value proposition and they must be consistent with the interviews you performed for the previous deliverable.
-You can talk again to your clients to help define the requirements.
-While writing the requirements, focus on the capabilities needed and not on how they should be implemented.

 1. Takes less than 20 minutes to play through a run.
 2. Upgrades that are purchasable and increase player strength.